 - To prepare your garden, remove any dead or old plants and weeds.

 - Evenly apply a generous layer of Daltons Enriched Compost or Daltons Organic Compost approx 40L per 2m2 and thoroughly work it into the soil.
 You can also add in Daltons Premium Garden Mix or Goldcote Planting Mix – depending on your garden type.

 - As a guide, try and work it in to one to 1.5 spade depth.
 This ensures that the soil has been fully aerated and the compost has been mixed thoroughly with the existing soil, improving organic matter, nutrient content and microbial activity.

 - If growing in raised planters or gardens, fill up the site with a combination of Daltons Enriched Compost and Daltons Premium Garden Mix.

 Feeding and Watering

-Strong healthy plants produce an abundance of flowers, and will be attractive to bees and less susceptible to pest and diseases.
+Strong healthy plants produce an abundance of flowers and will be attractive to bees and less susceptible to pest and diseases.
 Different categories of plants need different nutrients, and therefore require specific types of fertilisers:

-For all summer annuals and perennials – apply a side dressing of Daltons Premium Rose & Flower Fertiliser every 4-6 weeks during growing season (variety dependent).
+For all summer annuals and perennials – apply a side dressing of Daltons Premium Rose & Flower Fertiliser every 4-6 weeks during the growing season (variety dependent).